chef/automate/components/docs-chef-io/content/automate/ha_deploy_bareinfra.md

 1. Type the command, `cd /hab/a2_deploy_workspace` and press **Enter**.
 This command sets up the initial workspace directory and changes the working directory to Chef Automate workspace configured.

-1. Make the following changes in `config.toml` file by opening the file in a editor.
+1. Make the following changes in `config.toml` file by opening the file in an editor.
 For example, `vi config.toml`.

    - Specify the `ssh username` and the `ssh key file path`.
 The ssh key must reside in bastion host.
    - Ensure `ssh_key_pair_name` and `ssh key file path` have same value.